wincent/masochist/content/wiki/Testing validity of Rails feeds with RSpec.md

 ---
 tags: rspec rails atom xml wiki
 cache_breaker: 1
+title: Testing validity of Rails feeds with RSpec
 ---

 It's actually quite hard to find information about testing feeds because _so_ many pages out there feature the words "feed" nowadays, but some of the first results that I turned up talked about the [FeedValidator](/wiki/FeedValidator) [gem](/wiki/gem).